York is a wonderful historic city to visit in the UK. There are plenty of things to do on a visit to York.

 Walking the Walls of York

 The walls of York are what drew me to this city 6 years ago.
 I spent an hour waiting for a train and I walked along the walls instead of sitting around at the station and fell in love with the city.
+They have a fascinating history too, you can read more about the ‘bar walls’ here.

 The walls don’t circle the entire city of York but there are still large sections remaining in three large parts.